threat-defuser/threat-defuser.org/content/results.md

 ### Articles

+- Zhukova, Valentina.
+[How to threaten in Russian: a constructionist approach](https://link.springer.com/article/10.1007/s11185-023-09274-z).
+2023. *Russian Linguistics : International Journal for the Study of the Russian Language* ( ISSN 0304-3487).

 - Pötzsch, Holger; Hansen, Therese Holt; Hammar, Emil Lundedal.
-[Teaching and learning about audio-visual media: A critical media literacy perspective on the use of games in the contemporary upper-secondary classroom.](https://hdl.handle.net/10037/26853) In: Deutsche und norwegische Schulmedien im Vergleich.
-Peter Lang Publishing Group 2023 ISBN 978-3-631-87231-4. pp. 163-188.
+[Teaching and learning about audio-visual media: A critical media literacy perspective on the use of games in the contemporary upper-secondary classroom.](https://hdl.handle.net/10037/26853) In: *Deutsche und norwegische Schulmedien im Vergleich.* Peter Lang Publishing Group 2023 ISBN 978-3-631-87231-4. pp. 163-188.

 - Levshina, Natalia.
 2022.
 [A “special grammatical operation”: what Putin’s use of cases reveals](https://text-grinder.com/2022/11/13/a-special-grammatical-operation-what-putins-use-of-cases-reveals).
 November 13, 2022.